BRIEF-Hailun Piano sees 2016 Q1 to Q3 net profit up 0 pct to 20 pct

 * Says the net profit of 2015 Q1 to Q3 was 24.6 million yuan

-* Comments that increased investment income and exchange earnings are the main reasons for the outlook
+* Comments that increased investment income and exchange earnings are the main reason for the outlook

 Source text in Chinese:goo.gl/cdXy1x